alvo254/pawsome/README.md

 3.The VPC should accommodate 3200 IPs and include both public and private subnets.
 5.Establish a NAT gateway for the instances in the private subnet to facilitate connections to the internet.
 6.Create a Load Balancer for EC2 instances to handle load balancing and routing.
 Attach the private Application Load Balancer to the private EC2 instances.
-7.Create EC2 instances in the private subnet and install Apache server to serve as a web server for the websitePlease Make sure of the pointer mentioned belowTimeline :-
-2 weeksif extended then no worries but it will good to finish under estimated time
+7.Create EC2 instances in the private subnet and install Apache server to serve as a web server for the website Please Make sure of the pointer mentioned belowTimeline :- 2 weeks if extended then no worries but it will good to finish under estimated time

 1. [IMPORTANT] Architecture Diagram is important
 2. [GOOD TO HAVE] Using infrastructure as code to Create resources on AWS